-- Presentation arcs create a simple means to navigate between concepts useful to both human and automated users, and only require the identification of related concepts. - Other standard arcs can be used to define more precise technical relationships that can be used in automated validation and are already well processed by software. - Non-standard arcs can be used to define other recurring technical relationships or to define new domain-specific relationships, but require careful specification by the standard-setter. - Arc titles can be used to add free-form text to provide human users with documentation about a specific relation between two concepts. - Formulas provide a standard way to describe other logical or mathematical relationships, but require a more complex technical design.
+- Arcs meant for exploration create a simple means to navigate between concepts useful to both human and automated users, and only require the identification of related concepts. - Other standard arcs can be used to define more precise technical relationships that can be used in automated validation and are already well processed by software. - Non-standard arcs can be used to define other recurring technical relationships or to define new domain-specific relationships but require careful specification by the standard-setter. - Arc labels can be used to add free-form text to provide human users with documentation about a specific relation between two concepts. - Formulas provide a standard way to describe other logical or mathematical relationships but require a more complex technical design.

-How many relationships can the relation be applied to ?
-What information is conveyed ?
-How much work is required to define and maintain it ?
-How much work is required from software providers to work with it ?
-Presentation arcs Can always be used.
-No information beyond the existence of a connection.
-Simplest.
-None (standard).
-Standard arcs Requires a close relationship between both taxonomy concepts.
-Specific technical information.
+How many relationships can the relation be applied to?
+How specific is the relation it describes?
+How much work is required to define and maintain it?
+How much work is required from software providers to work with it?
+Arcs meant for exploration Can always be used.
+Expresses the existence of a connection, but not much is known about the nature of the relation.
+Only requires identification of related concepts.
+Standard but not especially meant for navigation.
+Other standard arcs Requires a close relationship between both taxonomy concepts.
+Expresses a specific technical relation.
 Requires careful consideration of consequences on the validity of documents.
 None (standard).
-Non-standard arcs (Depends on the meaning behind the relationship) Expected to be particularly relevant.
-Requires definition of relationship, documentation and support.
-Depends on the relationship and its specification, generally non- negligible.
-Arc titles Can always be used, but there is not always relevant information to add in a title.
-Since it documents a specific relationship, expected to be quite specific.
+Non-standard arcs Depends on the meaning behind the relationship.
+Expresses a specific technical or semantic relation.
+Requires definition of relationship, documentation, and support.
+Depends on the relationship and its specification, generally nonnegligible.
+Arc labels Can always be used, but there is not always relevant information to add in a title.
+Since it documents a specific relationship, it should express the exact nature of the relationship.
 Potentially large amount of work if many connections are documented.
 Little (standard but seldom used).
 Formulas Requires a close relationship between both taxonomy concepts.
-Specific technical information.
+Expresses a specific technical relation.
 Requires careful consideration of consequences on the validity of documents, even more so with complex formulas.
 None (standard).